Films Writing Curating Solo Shows Art Galleries Contact Links Students Research CV

 - On July 16 I conducted a super-8 workshop out of the YAAG as a satelite project to my exhibition.

 - From July 7 to August 27 there is a solo gallery exhibition of my media work "Anecdotal Evidence: the work of Gerald Saul" curated by the Strandline Collective at the Art Gallery of Regina.
 On July 13 I conducted an artist talk on my work to 134 people attending the opening of the exhibition.
+On the final day I presented a sneak preview of my new 16mm short film The End of Another Day, an 11 minute sequel to Wheat Soup.

 - I worked wtih Margaret Bessai and William Bessai-Saul on the constructon of an art bat house which was actioned off in a silent auction for a New Dance Horizon's fundraiser.
 Works were publically displayed at the Double Tree Hilton in Regina between June 26 and July 16.